WebbEthan/MatchmakingServerBase-TCP-UDP-/ReadMe.txt

 -----------------------------------------------------------------------------------------------------
 Settup
     Create a Matchtype --- (use the MSGMatch as an example)
-        - create class the inhearites from Match
-        - this class must contain a TryClient method this is where you decide if tha client joining the match joins
-        - call AddClient to finish adding the client to the match Create a clienttype --- (use the MessagerClient as an example)
+        - create class the inhearites from Match passing a Match Initializer into the base Create a clienttype --- (use the MessagerClient as an example)
         - create a class that inhearites from Client<Matchtype>
         - within the constructor set the Handles dictionary